Advice on, and support for, proceedings of the Senate and its committees.

 Committee of Senators' Interests

-The Deputy Clerk also served on the Parliamentary ICT Advisory Board (PICTAB), which oversees a strategic plan for parliamentary ICT, and on a subsidiary group which provides strategic direction and business information from across the parliamentary service.
+During the year, the Deputy Clerk and then the Clerk also served on the Parliamentary ICT Advisory Board (PICTAB), which oversees a strategic plan for parliamentary ICT, and on a subsidiary group which provides strategic direction and business information from across the parliamentary service.

-More broadly, the Clerk liaised with her counterparts in the other parliamentary departments on matters connected to parliamentary administration, including through quarterly meetings of the four departmental heads and more frequent informal meetings between the two Clerks and the Secretary, DPS.
+More broadly, the Clerk and other senior officers liaised with their counterparts in the other parliamentary departments on matters connected to parliamentary administration.
+This included the Clerk's attendance at the quarterly meetings of the four department heads.

 Managing public information resources

-SPIO has a brief to coordinate the department's information resources and improve our approaches to publishing and sharing information.
+SPIO has a brief to coordinate the department's information resources and improve approaches to publishing and sharing information.
 The office has two broad streams of work.
-The first involves developing and publishing information resources, which in 2015–16 has included:
+The first involves developing and publishing information resources, which in 2016–17 included:

 - further development of the Senate Connect website, which provides practical and procedural resources for senators and their staff, and the Senate department's intranet, SENnet, which provides procedural, administrative and policy materials required by our staff

 We will continue to work with the other parliamentary departments to improve the systems which support the core work of the Senate and its committees, and implement the strategic plan for parliamentary ICT.
-Further enhancements to SCID and development of an online database for browsing and searching Senate estimates questions on notice and their answers will progress in 2016–17.
+SPIO is currently working with DPS on a number of projects that will enable more efficient publication of Senate and parliamentary information in accessible and innovative ways.
+Building on the ParlWork application platform and the Senate's established practice of providing live updates on its agenda while sitting through its Dynamic Red, the department is extending this concept to committees' estimates hearings.
+The online database for browsing and searching Senate estimates questions on notice and their answers is on track for release later this year.